meluso/UMich_Dissertation_Template/README.md

 One of the easiest ways to use it is by downloading the files to your computer and uploading them to [Overleaf.com](https://www.overleaf.com).
 Otherwise, if you have a paid or group membership on Overleaf, you can [import your cloned version directly](https://www.overleaf.com/learn/how-to/How_do_I_push_a_new_project_to_Overleaf_via_git%3F), although it's less-direct than the title would suggest.

 Big thanks also to Suzanne Chou and Shreyas Kousik for your contributions!

+Suhak Lee made a few changes for his 2021 Ph.D. thesis that has passed the Rackham criteria.